Ernie Harwell

 William Earnest Harwell (January 25, 1918 – May 4, 2010) was an American sportscaster, known for his long career calling play-by-play of Major League Baseball games.
-For 55 seasons, 42 of them with the Detroit Tigers, Harwell called the action on radio and/or television.
-In January 2009, the American Sportscasters Association ranked Harwell 16th on its list of Top 50 Sportscasters of All Time.
+For 55 seasons, 42 of them with the Detroit Tigers, Harwell broadcast the action on radio and/or television.
+In January 2009, the American Sportscasters Association ranked him 16th on its list of Top 50 Sportscasters of All Time.

 Biography

 Early life and career

-Ernie Harwell grew up in Atlanta, Georgia, working in his youth as a paperboy for the Atlanta Georgian; one of his customers was writer Margaret Mitchell.
-An avid baseball fan from an early age, Harwell became visiting batboy for the Atlanta Crackers of the Southern Association at the age of five, and never had to buy a ticket to get into a baseball game again.
+Ernie Harwell grew up in Atlanta, Georgia, working in his youth as a paperboy for The Atlanta Georgian; one of his customers was writer Margaret Mitchell.
+An avid baseball fan from an early age, Harwell became a visiting batboy for the Atlanta Crackers of the Southern Association at the age of five, and never had to buy a ticket to get into a baseball game again.
 At sixteen he began working as a regional correspondent for The Sporting News.